wilsonliaows/docs/connectors/netsuite/trigger-new-records-batch.md

 # NetSuite trigger - New/updated records (batch)

 Triggers every 5 minutes.
-Depend on the name of the trigger you selected, trigger will retrieve a list of NetSuite records' created or updated since the last time recipe triggered.
+Depending on the name of the trigger you selected, the trigger will retrieve a list of NetSuite records created and/or updated since the last time the recipe was triggered.
 Maximum batch size is 200 records.

 ## Input fields
 Select the NetSuite object to monitor.
 In this example, we select `Customer`.